 Transformative interventions

 The following technical options will be considered for implementation during the full proposal development phase:

+Sand bypassing: Dredging sediment from areas with surplus due to changes in erosion dynamics

+Sand bypassing: Beach nourishment and foreshore nourishment (e.g. sand motor from dredging activities)

+Green belt coastal buffer zone

-Catalytic interventions (i.e. at community level
+Catalytic interventions (i.e. at community level)

+Introduce crops that are suited for a salty environment

+Introduce aquaculture to adapt to current erosion dynamics (eg. Shrimp farm, clams or the other type of fish)

+Replant and monitor forests and mangroves

+Artifitial barrier inland with natural elements (eg. Dune/barrier nourishment)

+Planting of vegetation in existing dunes to prevent erosion

+Set up early warning systems and temporary flood defenses, such as sand bags

 For more detailed info see table 5 and annex 3

 The Ghanean government attempted to reduce coastal erosion in Ada district through the construction of 15 groynes.
 Despite these structures are trapping sediments and building up the beach at Keta, they are starving of sediment other coastal areas resulting in increased erosion. this came at a cost of US$183 million and with no effective results .
 Although effective at the beginning and end of the series of groynes, the government can’t bare such cost to further protect the coast in other areasthe government can’t bare such cost to further protect the coast in other areas.
 The same accounts for Cote d’Ivoire, where the government doesn’t have the financial means for such interventions.
 This project will test the effectiveness and implementation speed of low-cost coastal protection alternatives and innovative techniques and promote the best options in West Africa.
 The same will be done for community level income generation options.
 During the project, the effectiveness and impacts of these interventions will be monitored, including at the international scale.
-For this purpose UN-Habitat work together with internationally recognised institutions and companies Arcadis, Deltares and Delta Alliance.
+For this purpose UN-Habitat will work together with internationally recognised institutions and companies such as Arcadis, Deltares and Delta Alliance.

 Developing strategic coastal urban and territorial plans that will integrate all different stakeholders, provide a common long-term vision and define short-term priorities.